 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Where is Asbestos Located in Homes?

-Prior to strict regulations enforced by the Environmental Protection Agency (EPA), asbestos was used in abundance during construction projects on residential homes and commercial buildings.
+Prior to strict regulations enforced by the Environmental Protection Agency (EPA), asbestos was used during construction projects on residential homes and commercial buildings.
 The most common places to find the dangerous mineral in residential homes include:

 - Ceiling tiles

 - Patching compound and textured paint (banned in 1977)

 - Insulation (this typically applies to homes built between 1930-1950)

 - Furnaces (both oil and coal)

 - Walls and flooring surrounding wood-burning stoves